Miracast

 Miracast is a wireless communications standard created by the Wi-Fi Alliance which is designed to transmit video and sound from devices (such as laptops or smartphones) to display receivers (such as TVs, monitors, or projectors).
-It uses Wi-Fi Direct to create an ad hoc encrypted wireless connection and can roughly be described as "HDMI over Wi-Fi", replacing cables in favor of wireless.
-Miracast is utilised in many devices and is used or branded under various names by different manufacturers, including Smart View (by Samsung), SmartShare (by LG), screen mirroring (by Sony), Cast (in Windows 11) and Connect (in Windows 10), wireless display and screen casting.
+It uses Wi-Fi Direct to create an ad hoc encrypted Wi-Fi connection and can roughly be described as "HDMI over Wi-Fi", replacing cables in favor of radio waves.
+Miracast is utilised in many devices and is used or branded under various names by different manufacturers, including Smart View (by Samsung), SmartShare (by LG), screen mirroring (by Sony), easy mirroring (by Panasonic), Cast (in Windows 11) and Connect (in Windows 10), wireless display and screen casting.

-A related enterprise protocol named Miracast over Infrastructure (MS-MICE) functions using a central local area network instead, and is supported in Microsoft Windows.
+A related enterprise protocol named Miracast over Infrastructure (MS-MICE) functions using a central local area network instead and is supported in Microsoft Windows.

 Development

 The Wi-Fi Alliance launched the Miracast certification program at the end of 2012.
 Devices that are Miracast-certified can communicate with each other, regardless of manufacturer.
 Nvidia announced support in 2012 for their Tegra 3 platform, and Freescale Semiconductor, Texas Instruments, Qualcomm, Marvell Technology Group and other chip vendors have also announced their plans to support the Miracast standard.

 The Wi-Fi Alliance maintains a list of certified device models, which numbered over 13,200 as of 31 October 2024.